MasterToast10/str-templates/README.md

 The comments are there on the .tex file to guide you.
 You may omit code that serve a purpose that is not necessary in your field.

 ## Journal Paper
+The comments are there on the .tex file to guide you.
+For more complex LaTeX, refer to the Traditional Template for useful code snippets.